aharring/EOTSubmission/README.md

 #       This program will
 #       . display a menu with the following options
 #           .
 Enter one or more org names
-#               if no org is supplied use default & proceed
-#                   Not Written Yet
 #           .
 Enter one or more users
-#               if no user is supplied use default
 #           .
+Enter an id range to be scanned
+#               if no id range is supplied use default & proceed
+#               For range option do simple checks such as min < max, min & max are both positive ..
+Not done yet
+#                   !!!
+Not Written Yet
+#           .
+Collate orgs, users in orgs, users and users identified with range ids - remove duplicates
+#           .
+Get the associated repos, check the commits for vulerabilities (WIP)
+#             Note :  if no information is supplied use default !!!
+DONT FORGET TO DO THIS
+#               .
 For each listed user
 #                   . download user respository to a temp directory
 #                   . check to see if the files downloaded have any obvious vulnerabilties such as passwords or keys
 #                   . record vulnerabilties
 #                   . remove tmp downloaded dir in preparation for next iteration
+#
+# To Do :
-#           .
-Enter an id range to be scanned
+#       Error handling needs to be better
-#               if no id range is supplied use default & proceed
-#               For range option do simple checks such as min < max, min & max are both positive ..
-Not done yet
-#                   Not Written Yet
-#           .
-For the information supplied, whether org, user, id range - get the associated repos, check the commits for vulerabilities (WIP)
+#       Read about contributors.
+Now wondering if I have to include these
+#       Might make words being tested for a passable file on the command line - probbaly there are way more words and things I can think of.
 #
 # References :
 #       1. https://pygithub.readthedocs.io/en/latest/introduction.html